The Art of Cultural Exchange

 12.45pm Lunch - catered by Pawa Catering.

-1.45pm In Conversation #3: Local Voices, Translating Power and Language Featuring Lily Rose Tope, Roanna Gonsalves, Priya Chabria, and Marjorie Evasco.
+1.45pm In Conversation #3: Local Voices, Translating Power and Language Featuring speakers: Lily Rose Tope, Roanna Gonsalves, Priya Sarukkai Chabria, and Marjorie Evasco, and respondents: Marnie Badham and Arpita Das.
 Chaired by David Carlin.

 3.15pm Closing Reflections